-Aseem Inam is the Director of TRULAB: Laboratory for Designing Urban Transformation, a pioneering research-based practice.
+Aseem Inam is Professor and Chair in Urban Design at Cardiff University and Director of TRULAB: Laboratory for Designing Urban Transformation, a pioneering research-based practice.
 He is an urbanist and activist-scholar-practitioner who is designing urban transformation at the exciting intersection of urban theory and design practice.
 Urban transformation means three things.
 First and foremost, it is fundamental change that leads to significant improvement in people’s lives.
 Second, it is a series of radical shifts in urbanism, which consists of city-design-and-building processes and their spatial products.
 Third, it is revolutionizing the field of urbanism itself to become transformative design practice.

 He developed this unique approach through “research as practice,” in which a profound understanding of how cities work actually leads to new modes of urban practice.

 Aseem has published this in-depth research in two books, Designing Urban Transformation [New York and London: Routledge 2014] and Planning for the Unplanned: Recovering from Crises in Megacities [New York and London: Routledge 2005].
 He has also been invited to contribute chapters in other books, including Extending Place: The Global South and Informal Urbanisms [in Place and Placelessness Revisited, Routledge 2016], Tensions Manifested: Reading the Viceroy’s House in New Delhi [in The Emerging Asian City, Routledge 2013], Smart Growth: A Critical Review of the State of the Art [in Companion to Urban Design, Routledge 2011], and Meaningful Urban Design: Teleological / Catalytic / Relevant [in Writing Urbanism, Routledge 2008].

 His work also embodies the idea of “theory as practice,” in which theory and practice are tightly intertwined in ways that they learn from each other constantly.